Putting All the Strategies Of Step by Step Guide to Social Media Marketing Together

 Here’s how to determine a schedule that’s right for you:

-First, look at your primary and secondary goals, and decide which content publishing schedule would best support those goals.
+First, look at your primary and secondary goals, and decide which social media content publishing schedule would best support those goals.

 NOTE: you should devote time daily to your social media strategy, but this doesn’t necessarily mean you need to post on every platform every day.